wfavorite/cgroupy/docs/AboutTheEffort.md

 ## Why?

-I wanted to brush up on a couple of things, so i wrote a Python class / module to feed two hungry birds with one seed.
+I wanted to brush up on a couple of things, so I wrote a Python class / module to feed two hungry birds with one seed.

 ## Discovery time

-This is a *list* of "Python things" that were interesting, frustrating, new, or just general notes i wanted to take.
+This is a *list* of "Python things" that were interesting, frustrating, new, or just general notes I wanted to take.

 > NOTE
 >> My current "native tongue" is Go, so this is where one may expect comparisons between the languages.
-I try to admit biases when i *know* they are present: __Don't drag one language's idioms into another!__
+I try to admit biases when I *know* they are present: __Don't drag one language's idioms into another!__

 ## Packaging